Consistent SDNs through Network State Fuzzing: Introduction

 Fuzz testing involves testing a program with invalid, unexpected, or random data as inputs.
 The art of designing an effective fuzzer lies in generating semi-valid inputs that are \emph{valid enough} so that they are not directly rejected by the parser, but do create unexpected behaviors deeper in the program, and are \emph{invalid enough} to expose corner cases that have not been dealt with properly.
-For a network, this corresponds to checking its behavior not only with the expected production traffic but with \emph{unexpected or abnormal} packets.
+For a network, this corresponds to checking its behavior not only with the expected production traffic but with \emph{unexpected or abnormal} packets~\cite{shukla2}.
 However, in networking, what is expected or unexpected depends not only on the input (ingress) port but also the topology till the exit (egress) port and configuration i.e., rules on the switches.
 Thus, there is a huge state space to explore.
 Relying only on production traffic is not sufficient because production traffic may or may not trigger inconsistencies.
 However, having faults that can be triggered at any point in time, due to a change in production traffic e.g., malicious or accidental, is undesirable for a stable network.
 Thus, we need \emph{fuzz testing for checking network consistency}.
-Accordingly, this paper introduces $\system$ which combines such capabilities with previous approaches to verify SDNs (such as those deployed in a campus or datacenter environment) against persistent data plane faults.
+Accordingly, this paper introduces $\system$ which combines such capabilities with previous approaches to verify SDNs against persistent data plane faults.
+Therefore, similar to program testing we ask: \emph{``How far to go with consistency checks?''}